Magnetic Skyrmions in FePt Square-Based Nanoparticles Around Room-Temperature: Results

 The isolated N\'eel skyrmions that have been generated on the FePt nanoparticle of square parallelepiped geometries during the reversal process have circular geometry with varying diameter $d_{sk}$.
 Their size can be controlled by the magnitude of external field as reported in the recent literature \cite{Wang:2018} and shown by Finite Element micromagnetics simulations for FePt nanoparticles having reuleaux geometries at 0 K \cite{StavGerg:2019}.
 The skyrmion's size dependence on the external field and on the square base side length $\textsl{\textrm{a}}$ is computed and quantified.

-In \textbf{Fig. \ref{fig:diam1Sk}} the calculated skyrmion diameter $d_{sk}$ is shown as a function of the external field for values between -0.08T and -0.65T.
-These $B_{ext}$ values define the range in which the skyrmion number remains constant at value $S=1$.
-The newly formed skyrmion at $B_{ext}=\mathrm{-0.08T}$ has a diameter around 90 nm.
-The skyrmion conserves its size for external field values up to -0.15T.
-Further decrease of $B_{ext}$ below -0.15T triggers a gradual reduction of the skyrmion diameter and consequently of the skyrmion size.
-The reduction of skyrmion's diameter with respect to $B_{ext}$ follows the linear relation $d_{sk}=162.6 B_{ext} + 120.94$.
-The external magnetic field plays a dominant role on the actual size of the N\'eel-skyrmion.
+In \textbf{Fig. \ref{fig:diam1Sk}} the calculated skyrmion diameter $d_{sk}$ is shown as a function of the external field in the [-0.64, -0.16] T range where $S\approx1$.
+The $d_{sk}$ depends more or less linearly on $B_{ext}$ and a linear regression of the simulation points give $d_{sk}(B_{ext}) = 87.074 B_{ext} + 78.18 $ with a correlation coefficient $R=0.9817879$.
+The formed skyrmion at $B_{ext}=-0.16$ T has its maximum diameter value close to 62 nm.
+Further decrease of the magnetic field causes the gradual decrease of the skyrmion diameter.
+Just before its annihilation at $B_{ext}=$-0.64 T skyrmion attains its minimum diameter which is 15 nm.
+It is evident that the external magnetic field plays a dominant role on the actual size of the N\'eel-skyrmion.